Mnuchin says White House is willing to compromise on testing in COVID bill

 The House passed a $2.4 trillion relief measure last month, but the Senate has refused to consider it.
 Senate Majority Leader Mitch McConnell said last month that the idea a $2 trillion bill would be considered the a GOP-controlled Senate is "outlandish."

-McConnell has said that the Senate will vote on its own slimmed-down coronavirus relief proposal later this month.
+McConnell said that the Senate will vote on its own slimmed-down coronavirus relief proposal later this month.
+He told reporters in Kentucky on Thursday that "we're in discussions with the secretary of the Treasury and the speaker about a higher amount," but said "that's not what I'm going to put on the floor."

+When specifically asked if there could be a compromise within a $2 trillion range, McConnell said "I don't think so."

+"That's where the administration's willing to go.
+My members think what we laid out, a half a trillion dollars, highly targeted, is the best way to go," McConnell said.